 How to Find Your Passion in Life

 If that is you, you are not defective.
 You are not passionless.
-You just have not discovered it yet — and maybe you have been looking in the wrong places.
+You just have not discovered it yet — and you may have been looking in the wrong places.

 The Problem with "Follow Your Passion"

-Before we talk about finding passion, let us address the advice itself.
+Before we talk about finding it, let us be honest about the advice itself.
+Follow your passion sounds inspiring; it is also incomplete and sometimes harmful.

 What Passion Actually Is